Marantesss/feup-cal/Theory/08_graphs_algorithms_shortest_path.md

 # Graph Algorithms - Shortest Path

+# Shortest Path Between one vertice and all others

 ## Problem
  - Given a **weighted graph** `G = (V, E)` and a vertice `s`, we need to obtain the "shortest" path (minimal total weight) from `s` to **every other vertice** in `G`